THE TRUE EVIDENCE

 4: And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.

-"they" whom Luke referred to in his writing?
-Luke, who prided himself in having perfect understanding and being orderly in his account of the events in the life of Christ and His ministry to Theophilus (Lk.1:3) could only have referred to the Apostles.
-Reading the account from the beginning of the Book of Acts the "they" could not have referred to the entire assembly of the 120 plus the women.
+Who were “they” whom Luke referred to in his writing?
+Luke, who prided himself in having perfect understanding, and being orderly in his account of the events in the life of Christ and His ministry to Theophilus (Lk.1:3), could only have referred to the Apostles.
+Reading the account from the beginning of the Book of Acts, “they” could not have referred to the entire assembly of the 120 plus the women.

 Obviously, the Apostles were often in prayer as they gathered together.
 They might meet together in an upper room with the other disciples and the women.
-At times they might be together all by themselves in some other dwelling places.
-But they were always prayerfully waiting for the promise of the Father.
+At times they might be together all by themselves in some other dwelling places, being they were always prayerfully waiting for the promise of the Father.

-Now the event that took place could be in a house just outside the Temple ground or at a covered area within the Temple ground itself.
+The event that took place could be in a house just outside the Temple ground or at a covered area within the Temple ground itself.
 It certainly could not have been in a place far from the Temple.
-(The upper room where the event was traditionally believed to have taken place is some 1.4 kilometers away from the Temple area.)
+(The upper room where the event was traditionally believed to have taken place is about 1.4 kilometers away from the Temple area.)
 Read what the following verses state:

 Acts 2:5: Now there were dwelling in Jerusalem Jews, devout men, from every nation under heaven.